The Corn Islands: Big Corn & Little Corn Island

-Home to around 800 people speaking Creole-English and Spanish, this is one the most friendly places you’re likely to find, with a real sense of community and people willing to talk with you and share their experiences, as well as help you out.
+Home to around 800 people speaking Creole-English and Spanish, Little Corn Island is one the most friendly places you’re likely to find, with a real sense of community and people willing to talk with you and share their experiences, as well as help you out.

 Both the Corn Islands were under British rule from the 17th to the 19th Century and were often visited by pirates in these waters.